Skip to content

 )

-The returned FontSettings struct will contain both the font location and index along with any OpenType feature settings.
+The returned FontSettings2 struct will contain both the font location and index along with any OpenType feature settings and the axes settings in the case of a variable font.
 The struct (along with its FontFeature struct dependency) is shown below and is pretty self-documenting.

-Do not cache the FontSettings struct as the features array may be cleared at any time after the call has ended. systemfonts itself takes care of caching so this is not something you should be concerned with in your code.
+Do not cache the FontSettings2 struct as the features, axes, and coords arrays may be cleared at any time after the call has ended. systemfonts itself takes care of caching so this is not something you should be concerned with in your code.

 struct FontFeature {